 Who you hang out with says a lot about your health.
 If you are trying to get healthier and prevent weight gain seek out friendships and support from like-minded individuals.
 Meet your friends for a walking coffee date rather than sitting at a coffee shop.
 Cook healthy meals together.
 Have an accountability partner to check in with regarding your weekly goals.
 Work one-on-one with a Registered Dietitian (the only university trained, regulated health professional in the nutrition field that will ensure you are getting scientifically sound advice).
 Seek out a Psychologist that specializes in health change and emotional eating.
 See your health as an investment, not as a cost.
 Simply seeing a Dietitian for weight loss or Psychologist for behavior change once or twice may get you started but if you are like most people, change is impossibly hard and usually requires longer-term support.

 WATCH the Global TV Facebook Live for a longer discussion on weight loss:

-Where can I find out more information about weight loss Dietitian support?
+Where can I find more information about weight loss and achieving my best personal weight?